mohitpai/journey-optimizer.en/help/using/create-push.md

 ---
 # Create a push notification {#create-push-notification}

+Push notifications help you reach your mobile app users at any time - especially when they are not actively using your app.
+Push notifications may help you achieve a variety of use cases such as providing updates about your service, ask a user to take action, alert the user to a new deal, etc. Device platforms require opt-in before end-users may receive or view your notifications.
+User opt-in may be received as early as after the app is launched for the first time post-install or in a subsequent session or workflow as appropriate.

+[!DNL Journey Optimizer] supports push notifications and helps you send highly relevant notifications at industry-leading throughput rates.
+Push notifications may include personalization and Journey-based context in order to leverage data insights your brand has with Adobe Experience Cloud.

 Once you [created a message](create-message.md), click the **[!UICONTROL Push Notification]** tab to define the settings and content of the push notification.

 ![](assets/create-content-push.png)